ballerina-platform/ballerina-spec/beps/tool-scan/1496-in-source-scan-suppression.md

 string hashed = check crypto:hashBcrypt(password, 4);

 log:printInfo(summary);  // scan:suppress ballerina/log:1 reason="values redacted upstream"

+// scan:suppress ballerina:10
+x = x;

+// scan:suppress reason="generated block, reviewed once"
+foreach var row in rows {
+    ...
+}
 ```

+Everything after the prefix is optional, as the third and fourth examples show: omit the justification, omit the rule list, or omit both.
+A directive with no rule list suppresses **every** finding in the construct it binds to; a directive with no justification suppresses silently.
+The Justification section below covers how a team makes either of them required.

 The leading form applies to the construct that follows it.
 The trailing form applies to the construct on its own line.

-`reason` is quoted so the justification may contain any character.
-The rule list is non-empty: a directive naming no rule is rejected, because blanket suppression is how a mechanism becomes a way to disable analysis.
+`reason` is quoted, so the justification may contain any character.

 Precisely:

 ```
 directive   ::= "//" WS* "scan:suppress" ( WS+ body )?
+WS*
+body        ::= rule-list ( WS+ reason )?
+              | reason
-body        ::= rule-list WS+ "reason" WS* "=" WS* quoted WS* rule-list   ::= rule-id ( WS* "," WS* rule-id )*
+reason      ::= "reason" WS* "=" WS* quoted rule-list   ::= rule-id ( WS* "," WS* rule-id )*
 rule-id     ::= segment ( "/" segment )? ":" DIGIT+
 segment     ::= [A-Za-z0-9_.]+
 quoted      ::= '"' ( [^"\\] | "\\" ["\\] )* '"'
 ```

 `rule-id` is the identifier the tool already prints and already accepts in rule inclusion and exclusion — `ballerina:1` for a language rule, `ballerina/crypto:2` for a module rule — so a developer copies it from the finding rather than learning a second form.
 Within `quoted`, `\"` and `\\` are the two escapes.
 Repeated identifiers are de-duplicated.
-The body is optional in the grammar only so that a directive missing it is reported rather than ignored.
+An absent `rule-list` means every rule.

 **More than one directive may apply to the same construct**, and their rule lists combine — necessary rather than incidental, since a directive carries one justification and a construct may need two justifications for two rules.